 In 2018, this guidance was issued:Guidelines are recommendations and need not be followed.
 As anybody on Twitter will know.
 Furthermore, no organisation seems willing to hold professionals to account if they routinely ignore their guidelines.
 The Royal Colleges, the GMC, and employers are turning a blind eye to what the former President of the Royal College of Psychiatrists described as “all this nastiness”.

 I am not sure if any action is possible, and if one dares to put a head above the parapet, invariably you will be described as a “Troll”, or maybe as I have, find yourself diagnosed on Twitter as mentally disordered [in my case by a senior UK psychiatrist that I have never met].
-This is abuse of power and is seriously damaging the reputation of the profession of psychiatry.
+This abuse of power is seriously damaging the reputation of the profession of psychiatry.

 This post urges those in positions of power to remind professionals of organisational values.
-Otherwise the ‘vile-on’ culture will continue and hurt will be perpetuated.
+Otherwise the ‘vile-on’ culture will continue and harm will be perpetuated.
 We need to be kinder to one another.
 It is reasonable to expect healthcare professionals to understand this and to promote the values of the caring profession.